 General Anesthesia Dentistry Cost

 As of 2016, cost range from $500 to $800 per hour.
 This includes the cost of drugs administered and recovery time.
 On average, the patient can expect to spend about $600/hr plus the dentistry treatment rendered.
 The cost mostly depends on the duration of the dental treatment.
-In general, the longer and more dental procedures that is required the lower the cost for the hourly rate.
+In general, the longer and more dental procedures that are required the lower the cost of the hourly rate.